jeetvirani/multer/README.md

 # Installation
 $ npm install

+# Server
+Start Server using:  node server.js

 # Usage
-Start Server using:  node server.js
 Goto url:: http://localhost:3000
 Upload the file and that file will be store in upload folder. you can see logs containing filename, path with full file description.